BriannaTheBrave/epic-trucker/README.md

 Plugin for Endless Sky https://endless-sky.github.io/

-This plug-in adds additional cargo and passanger (and both at once) missions to the game increasing the scale and scope for a player who wants to focus on running a huge trucker shipping delivery passenger service.
+This plug-in adds additional cargo and passenger (and both at once) missions to the game increasing the scale and scope for a player who wants to focus on running a huge trucker shipping delivery passenger service.

 Please check "Releases" for functional releases - whatever is currently in source may be a work in progress.
 I release code when it is in a stable, tested state so check there!